sg-developer-portal/dev-portal-documentation/content-publishing-guide/prerequisites.md

 ### GitHub 2FA Setup

 2-Factor Authentication (2FA) helps to ensure you GitHub account remains secure to attacks.
-Dev Portal requires users to have 2FA enabled in their accounts.
+Dev Portal requires users to have 2FA enabled for their accounts.

 Step 1: Click on your profile picture on the top right hand corner of the page, select "Settings" and await redirection.